rk1a/ai-safety-gridworlds/ai_safety_gridworlds/experiments/experiment_descriptions.md

 **Penalise_oversatiation:** Whether to penalise non stop consumption of the drink and food resources.

-**Use_satiation_proportional_reward:** Whether the negative reward from deficiency or the positive reward from oversatiation should be proportional to the satiation level, or a constant value.
+**Use_satiation_proportional_reward:** Whether the negative reward from deficiency or the negative reward from oversatiation should be proportional to the satiation level, or a constant value.
 Deficiency reward and oversatiation reward have different unit values regardless of whether proportional reward is turned on.

 ### Metrics related to the above flags can be seen on this screenshot: